SignPath/Website-old/code-signing/1_introduction.md

 * **Trust:** Organizations and persons must undergo an identification process with a certificate authority, so one could assume *a smaller likelihood of criminal intent*.
 Using the information about the publisher’s identity, users can make *educated decisions* about whether to install and execute a specific program, and system administrators can define *security policies* that will be enforced, allowing only trusted programs to execute or gain elevated permissions.
 * **Virus prevention:** Cryptographic signatures can guarantee that no alteration, such as a virus infection, has taken place *after* the publisher has signed it.
-* **Update safety:** Through certifcates, updates can be verified to be published by the original publisher.
+* **Update safety:** Through certificates, updates can be verified to be published by the original publisher.
 * **Persistence:** Modern code signing techniques deliver the signature with the software, so it can be verified at any time independently from the delivery mechanism.

 ## Implementation